ELNorris27/project1/README.md

 # project 1
-A simple lab to help improve my workflow with Git.
+A simple lab to help improve my workflow with Git and Github.